Nomon/express-crudl/Readme.md

 // Will mount all the controllers to app and print the routes with verbose:true express-crudl(app, {verbose: true});
 console.log(app.controllers);
 ```

+For an example directory structure for controllers see test/controllers

 ## Api
 Only has the one method for loading and mounting the routes, express-crudl(app, options);